Bonus points, cash back or cents off per gallon of gasoline add up

 For those who put travel at the top of their wish list, like the Sinclairs, many travel credit cards have high rewards for payments at the pump.

-When enrolling in the free Fuel Perks program through IHG Rewards, members can pump gas at a 5- to 7-cent discount per gallon at participating Shell stations.
+When enrolling in the free Fuel Rewards program through IHG Rewards, members can pump gas at a 5- to 7-cent discount per gallon at participating Shell stations.

 “It’s very easy,” said Liz Crisafi, head of loyalty, partnerships and portfolio marketing in the Americas for InterContinental Hotels Group.
 “All you have to do is link your IHG Rewards Club account and scan your Fuel Rewards card at the gas pump, and you start saving instantly.”

-The Hilton Honors Surpass Card from American Express* also gives high rewards for gas spending with 6 points per dollar earned at gas stations.
+The Hilton Honors Ascend Card from American Express also gives high rewards for gas spending with 6 points per dollar earned at gas stations.

 For example, the American Express Premier Rewards Gold Card earns 2 points per dollar on gas and has no annual fee the first year followed by a $195 annual fee thereafter.
 Points can not only be transferred to airlines and hotels, but used to purchase Airbnb rentals or even gift cards for gas.

-For a lower annual fee, consider the Citi ThankYou Premier card,* which nets 3 points per dollar on both travel and gas expenses for a $95 annual fee after no fee the first year.
+For a lower annual fee, consider the Citi Premier card, which nets 3 points per dollar on both travel and gas expenses for a $95 annual fee that’s waived the first year.

 Gas station and wholesale club credit cards